rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ### Creating a cloud protection store

 A protection store is the critical resource that is required to store the recovery points on-premises and in the cloud.
-The cloud protection stores are created on top of either the Protection Store Gateway or HPE StoreOnce because they are providing the connectivity to the cloud protection-store.
+The cloud protection stores are created on top of either the Protection Store Gateway or HPE StoreOnce;  because of the required connectivity to the cloud protection-store.
 To perform this use case, we will need to discover the StoreOnce and the storage location of the cloud protection store.
 As you can see now, we will be using the HPE GreenLake API for the data-services to discover the storage location of the cloud protection store.
 This example below displays the creation of the cloud protection store at HPE GreenLake protection store in Azure cloud storage.

 ![UI to create cloud protection in Azure](/img/ui-to-create-cloud-protection.png)